-\walon{In practice, the implementation of our intersection function $\mathbb{I}$ as illustrated in Figure~\ref{Fig.architecture} is built based on the encoder architecture of vision transformer~\cite{dosovitskiy2020image} (ViT), in which its input is the embeddings of the seen attributes, i.e. the transformer takes $m^s_k$ and $m^s_l$ from $M^s$ as input when performing $\mathbb{I}(a_k, a_l)$, where $a_k, a_l \in \mathbf{A}^s$.
-To be detailed, there are several modifications in our transformer for intersection $\mathbb{I}$ with respect to the original ViT: (1) We remove the position embedding in order to fulfil the commutative property of intersection, i.e. $\mathbb{I}(a_k, a_l) = \mathbb{I}(a_l, a_k)$; (2) We attach a learnable token named ``intersection head'' to the input sequence of transformer, which is similar to the extra class embedding in ViT.
-The corresponding output of this intersection head after going through the transformer encoder represents the embedding of the resultant base attribute, where we apply the element-wise absolute-value operation on it to make it a non-negative vector (being analogous to what we did for the seen attributes).
+In practice, our implementation of the intersection function $\mathbb{I}$ (please refer to its illustration provided in Appendix.~\ref{appendix:Model Architecture}) is built based on the encoder architecture of vision transformer~\cite{dosovitskiy2020image} (ViT) , in which its input is the embeddings of the seen attributes, i.e. the \rebuttal{model} takes $m^s_k$ and $m^s_l$ from $M^s$ as input when performing $\mathbb{I}(a_k, a_l)$, where $a_k, a_l \in \mathbf{A}^s$. \walon{To be detailed, there are several modifications in our \rebuttal{model} for intersection $\mathbb{I}$ with respect to the original ViT: (1) We remove the position embedding in order to fulfil the commutative property of intersection, i.e. $\mathbb{I}(a_k, a_l) = \mathbb{I}(a_l, a_k)$; (2) We attach a learnable token named ``intersection head'' to the input sequence of transformer, which is similar to the extra class embedding in ViT.
+The corresponding output of this intersection head after going through the transformer encoder represents the embedding of the resultant base attribute, where we apply the element-wise absolute-value operation on it to make it a non-negative vector (being analogous to what we did for the seen attributes)\rebuttal{; (3) There is only a single self-attention block in the transformer}.
 Please note that, the embedding of a base attribute is also a $C$-dimensional vector.
 Regarding our union function $\mathbb{U}$, we simply adopt the average operation for its implementation, that is: Given two base attributes $b^c \in \mathbf{B}^c$ and $b^p \in \mathbf{B}^p$, we obtain the embedding $\tilde{m}$ of the synthesized attribute $\tilde{a} = \mathbb{U}(b^c, b^p)$ by averaging the embeddings of $b^c$ and $b^p$.